ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 ## punycodeEncode

 Returns the [Punycode](https://en.wikipedia.org/wiki/Punycode) representation of a string.
-The string must be UTF8-encoded, otherwise an exception is thrown.
+The string must be UTF8-encoded, otherwise the behavior is undefined.

 **Syntax**